This is something that happens from time to time at podiatry clinics around the country, including ours:

 Generally speaking, treatment for broken bones is more serious than sprains, which is only minor damage to the ligaments less than a partial or complete tear.
 However, this is not a hard and fast rule.
 Some severe sprains may require surgical repair, especially if you have a history of previous sprains, as the intact ligament may have healed so stretched out it may no longer provide the stability that is did prior to the injury.
 On the other hand, some stable fractures will not require surgery—only immobilization.

-Conservative treatment options may be effective and appropriate for most sprains and some fractures.
+may be effective and appropriate for most sprains and some fractures.
 We often recommend:

 - Continuing the RICE therapy you began as first aid.
 This will help limit the pain and swelling during the early stages of recovery.